SED-EEW/SED-EEW-SeisComP-contributions/doc/base/FinDer.rst

 FinDer has been implemented with an API.
 To integrate FinDer within SeisComP, a wrapper module :ref:`scfinder` uses this API.
 The :ref:`scfinder` module requires FinDer to be installed and SeisComP to be compiled from source.
-The FinDer software is distributed by the Swiss Seismological Service (SED) at ETH Zurich.
-Access to the source code is limited to users who have an established collaboration with the SED.
-In other cases, compiled binaries (in a docker image) may be provided instead.
-Please contact Dr. Maren Böse (SED) for requests and further information.

 The library version of the generic EEW pre-processing module `sceewenv` is used within :ref:`scfinder` to provide continuously updated envelope amplitudes to FinDer.